Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Computational details

 \section{Computational details}

-All the calculations were performed using the \qe\ distribution~\cite{Giannozzi:2009, Giannozzi:2017, Giannozzi:2020}, a plane-wave+pseudopotential suite of computer codes, using the LSDA exchange-correlation functional and including SOC self-consistently.
-We have used the norm-conserving pseudopotentials (PPs) from the PseudoDojo library~\cite{vanSetten:2018} and by generating PPs with the \texttt{atomic} code using the configurations from v0.3.1 of the PSlibrary~\cite{DALCORSO2014337}.
+All the calculations were performed using the \qe\ distribution~\cite{Giannozzi:2009, Giannozzi:2017, Giannozzi:2020}, a plane-wave+pseudopotential suite of computer codes, using the LSDA exchange-correlation functional and including SOC self-consistently by means of fully-relativistic pseudopotentials (FRPPs).
+We have used the norm-conserving FRPPs from the PseudoDojo library~\cite{vanSetten:2018} and by generating FRPPs with the \texttt{atomic} code using the configurations from v0.3.1 of the PSlibrary~\cite{DALCORSO2014337}.

-For the ground-state calculations, the Kohn-Sham wavefunctions and potentials are expanded in plane waves up to a kinetic-energy cutoff of 80\,Ry and 320\,Ry, respectively.
+For the ground-state calculations, the Kohn-Sham wavefunctions and potentials were expanded in plane waves up to a kinetic-energy cutoff of 80\,Ry and 320\,Ry, respectively.
 Brillouin zone was sampled using a uniform $\Gamma$-centered $8\times 8\times 1$ $\bm{k}$ points mesh for the hexagonal unit cell; uniform meshes of the same density have been adopted for calculations with supercells.
 The CrI$_3$ 2D crystal structure was obtained by extracting one layer from the trigonal bulk structure and by optimizing atomic positions and the in-plane lattice constant.
 The optimized in-plane lattice constant is 12.98~Bohr.
 The DFT calculations correctly yield a ferromagnetic (FM) ordering and a magnetic anisotropy with the out-of-plane directions as the easy axis.

-Phonon dispersions were obtained using DFpT by computing the dielectric response, the Born effective charges, and the dynamical matrices on a $\Gamma$-centered $4\times 4 \times 1$ $\bm{q}$~points mesh; these results were then used to compute the matrix of interatomic force constants (IFC) in real space; and this latter has then been used to compute phonon energies and displacements at arbitrary wavevectors.
+Phonon dispersions were obtained using DFpT by computing the dynamical matrices on a $\Gamma$-centered $4\times 4 \times 1$ $\bm{q}$~points mesh; these results were then used to compute the matrix of interatomic force constants (IFC) in real space from which phonon energies and displacements at arbitrary wavevectors were derived.
 The electrostatic long-range part of the IFC was computed by taking into account the artifacts produced by the nonphysical periodicity in the out-of-plane direction~\cite{sohier17}.